 Step 4: Fudgesicles molds

 Now it is time to fill up your favorite molds.
-Use a spoon or ladle you fill them up, you could also use a funnel with a spout that fits in the mold.
+Use a spoon or ladle you fill them up, you could also use a funnel with a spout that fits in the mold or you could try using a piping bag.

 Place them in the freezer and freeze them for at least 4 hours.
 Overnight really works the best, but I am usually too impatient to wait that long.